Niederdollendorf stone: Appearance and interpretation

-One critic of this interpretation is Michael Friedrich, who complains of the absence of "any distinct symbol or signifier that might enable us to clearly identify Christ or even presume a Christian frame of reference."
+One critic of such interpretations is Michael Friedrich, who complains of the absence of "any distinct symbol or signifier that might enable us to clearly identify Christ or even presume a Christian frame of reference."
 Neither the interlace nor the rays around the figure's head are unambiguously a serpent or a halo.
 If the interlace is interpreted in this way, though the triumphant Christ is often depicted in Christian iconography as atop a serpent, the motif is common to Germanic sources as well.
 Friedrich instead reads the figure as a (perhaps deliberately) religiously ambiguous appropriation of Roman imperial symbols of power.
 Another critic J. M. Wallace-Hadrill, who favours an identification of the figure with Odin, said of the stone that if it is Christian, it is "a parody of Christianity by and for men still essentially pagan".
 German prehistorian Herbert Kühn also identified the figure with Odin, an interpretation which was in vogue in Germany during the Nazi era.

 The side of the stone conjectured to depict a dead Frankish warrior.

 The other broad side has been described as "one of the best-known examples of Frankish sculpture".
 It depicts a man with a sword or scramasax and what is perhaps a comb.
 A circular object near his legs is perhaps a canteen.
 Three serpent heads menace him from both sides.
 The comb and the serpents, respectively common pagan grave goods and grave symbols, are the main reasons that this side has so often been thought to show a pagan (or only semi-Christianised) Frankish warrior in his grave.
 Böhner saw the figure in this light, further contextualising the comb within the pagan Frankish association of hair with power.
 However, in more recent scholarship, Sebastian Ristow has contested this interpretation on the grounds that associations like these were by no means exclusively pagan, and would have been carried into later Christian cultures.

 The narrow sides and top are decorated with a serpent and various geometric figures.